-The first exam will be timed, but it will not be proctored.
-The second and third exams will be proctored using Honorlock.
-The cumulative final will also be proctored with Honorlock.
+Exams will be proctored using Honorlock.
 Read the Honorlock section on the Start Here page in the class website for more information.

 LATE ASSIGMENT POLICY: Students may submit projects and MyLab assignments after the stated deadlines.
 A 10% grade penalty is assessed for work up to twenty-four hours late; an additional 10% is assessed for each additional day the work is late.